 Control activities are the activities designed to limit the risks and ensure the reliability of the Company's organisation.
 The main purpose of the control activities, which can be of both a manual and automated character, is to uncover and prevent errors and thereby assure the quality of financial reporting.
-Examples of control activities include authorisation manuals, payment instructions, payment vouchers, reconciliations, business performance reviews, general IT controls and division of responsibilities.
+Examples of control activities include authorisation manuals, payment instructions, payment vouchers, reconciliation's, business performance reviews, general IT controls and division of responsibilities.
 Control activities exist at both subsidiary and Group level.

 Information & Communication is both an internal tool to strengthen the internal control environment and a process to ensure that correct information is identified, collected and communicated in a manner and within a time-frame that allows the organisation to carry out its duties.
-Policies and instructions have been adopted and the Company's financial manual (Hoist Finance Financial Framework) includes instructions and guidance for accounting and financial reporting.
+Policies and instructions have been adopted and the Company's financial manual, Hoist Finance Financial Framework, includes instructions and guidance for accounting and financial reporting.
 The policies, instructions and financial manual are updated continuously and are available to the entire organisation.
-Regular meetings are also held with accounting staff and local CFOs to provide information on new or updated rules and regulations applicable to Hoist Finance, and on internal control responsibility.
+Regular meetings are also held with accounting staff and local Heads of Finance to provide information on new or updated rules and regulations applicable to Hoist Finance, and on internal control responsibility.
 The Group's intranet is another important communication channel.
 The Board also receives information regarding risk management, internal controls and financial reporting from the control functions and the Risk and Audit Committee.
-A communication and information policy has been established to ensure that the information disclosed externally is correct and complete.
+A Communication Policy has been established to ensure that the information disclosed externally is correct and complete.
+The Company has further established a Disclosure Committee which makes decisions regarding disclosure of information to the capital market.

 Monitoring occurs at all levels in the Group.
 The Company regularly evaluates the internal control of financial reporting.
 Work on the internal control is reported to the Board of Directors and the Risk and Audit Committee.
 This reporting forms the foundation for the Board's evaluation and assessment of the efficiency of the internal control of financial reporting and also constitutes a basis for decisions about potential improvement measures.
 The Company has an incident reporting procedure in place, under which incidents are reported and analysed and actions taken to reduce risks as far as is economically justifiable.

-The Company also has an internal whistleblowing procedure through which employees can anonymously report suspicions of improprieties in the organisation.
+The Company also has an internal whistleblowing procedure through which employees can report suspicions of improprieties in the organisation.
+Such reporting can be done anonymously.